 On Tishah B’Av, we read the Book of Lamentations, often in complete darkness.
 There is an Italian custom of saving the candle that was used to help us read on Tishah B’Av to help us light the menorah during Hanukkah.

 On Tishah B’Av, we mourn the destruction of the Holy Temple; on Hanukkah, we celebrate its rededication.
-Using the same candle for both occasions connects the two events: On Tishah B’Av we are sad, but on Hanukkah we rejoice as we rekindle this same light as the shamash for our festival of freedom.
+Using the same candle for both occasions connects the two events: On Tishah B’Av we are sad, but on Hanukkah we rejoice as we rekindle this same light as thefor our festival of freedom.

-Although Jews no longer live in Kurdistan, many Kurdish Jews still observe two unusual Hanukkah customs.
+Although there is no longer a distinguishable population of Jews in Kurdistan, many Kurdish Jews still observe two unusual Hanukkah customs.

-The first is similar to the giving of Hanukkah gelt, but with a twist: a week before the holiday, children lock the doors to their rooms.
+The first is similar to the giving of Hanukkah, but with a twist: a week before the holiday, children lock the doors to their rooms.
 Their parents must give them coins in order to gain entry.

-The second custom was developed by Jews too poor to afford a hanukkiah (Hanukkah menorah).
+The second custom was developed by Jews too poor to afford a.
 They used eggshells as cups for wicks and oil, lighting the required number of cracked shells every night.

 Be creative and find other ways to repurpose everyday objects as a sign of light and hope on Hanukkah!